builab/modelling_misc/README.md

 ### chimerax_align_pdb_sequence.py
-Using a CSV file listing the same folder and corresponding UniprotID, perform alignment of PDB sequence and UniprotID to make sure no mutation is made during modelling.

-> Input: map, pdb_dir contains many pdb files
+Batch align pdbs sequence with corresponding Uniprot sequences to ensure no mutation is made during modelling based on the CSV file.
+The CSV file listing all the pdbs in the current folder and corresponding UniprotID.

+> Input: pdbs, a csv file.
+Csv file with this format per line: 'pdb_file_name, uniprotID'

-> Output: Output_dir contains aligned pdb files with suffix (default: '_aln.pdb')
+> Output: Output_dir contains the output alignment files using ClusterOmega with suffix '.aln'

   	runscript chimerax_align_pdb_sequence.py pdb_uniprot.csv output_alignment_dir

+### chimerax_change_chainid_csv.py
+Batch rename chainID of pdbs in the current folder to new chain ID based on a CSV file.
+The output is written with chainID at the end and in a new folder.

+> Input: pdbs, a csv file.
+Csv file with this format per line: 'pdb_file_name, chainID'

+> Output: Output_dir contains pdb files with new chainID with suffix '_chainID.pdb'

+  	runscript chimerax_change_chainid_csv.py pdb_chainid.csv output_dir